DUI Causing Injuries - Vehicle Code 23153 VC

 Number 1, it's a strike, so you have a straight felony on your record for the rest of your life.
 If you get jail or prison time, you'll serve 85% of the time in custody.
 The last and final problem that comes with that is an additional three years tacked on the back of the felony DUI itself.
 So, now you're facing six years in prison at 85%.

-The prosecutors don't necessarily have to give you that, but you sure as heck better have an attorney to try to fight to get that GBI allegation struck.
-Otherwise, you'll get saddled with it and all the problems that come with it.
+The prosecutors don't necessarily have to give you that, but you sure as heck better have an attorney to fight to strike that GBI allegation.
+Otherwise, you'll be saddled with it and all the problems that come with it.

 If you need the best DUI defense attorney and you're involved in a DUI related to an injury, pick up the phone now.
 Ask for a meeting with Ron Hedding.